This is a work of fiction.

 The spirit moved, it floated passed me.
 I turned my body following Keeper’s direction.

-For every step I took, I try to remember the conversation I had with that spirit.
+For every step I took, I tried to remember the conversation I had with that spirit.
 How did it exactly go?
 I have to recall… what were the conditions I agreed to?

 I moved my sights to where the spirit stands and something behind it, an unknown but familiar shape, caught my eye.
 Inside that frozen wall is a massive creature that I thought only existed in legends.